Article published November 2017 and updated May 2023.

-A dedication to the local animal world
+A tribute to the local wildlife

 Aquarium perfectly blending into the outer environment

 The Neushoorn complex is the city’s main cultural center, music venue and a college for creative education.
 You will also find some amazing street art in the backyard.

 The first two murals can be found on opposite walls depicting opposites of life: birth and death.

 The other two murals are images of birds: a bird in a space suit and a sparrow.